Copan, Oklahoma

 Copan is a town in Washington County, Oklahoma, United States.
-The population was 733 at the 2010 census, a decline of 7.9 percent from the figure of 796 recorded in 2000.
+As of the 2020 census, Copan had a population of 710.

 History

-The Atchison, Topeka & Santa Fe Railway built a station at this site in 1899, which it named Copan, after the city of Copán, Honduras.
+The Atchison, Topeka & Santa Fe Railway ("Santa Fe") built a station at this site in 1899, which it named Copan, after the city of Copán, Honduras.
 However, when a post office was established here in 1900, it was designated as Lawton.
 The settlement was renamed Weldon in 1901, but reverted to Copan in 1904.
 It was incorporated under that name in Indian Territory in 1906.
 The Copan school district was founded in 1906, as well.
 By 1907, the town had 305 residents.

 The blossoming oil industry in Washington County spurred the growth of Copan.
 The Prairie Oil and Gas Company built Oklahoma's first trunk pipeline, which ran from Bartlesville, Oklahoma to Humboldt, Kansas in 1904.
-It also included an oil storage terminal near Copan, with 107 tanks, designed to hold 35,000 barrels of crude oil.
+It also included an oil storage terminal near Copan with 107 tanks, designed to hold 35,000 barrels of crude oil.
 The Copan oil field was discovered in 1907, and had nearly 2,200 producing wells by 1915.

 The town managed to survive and recover from major fires in 1906, 1911 and 1912.
 It enjoyed a spurt of growth after the creation of nearby Lake Hulah in 1951, and Lake Copan in 1983.
 Population reached a high of 960 in 1980, largely because the lakes increased tourism.
 The town economy is now largely based on travel and recreation.

+Transportation

 Highway

 Prior to the construction of Copan Dam west of town, US-75 and OK-10 came through downtown Copan.
-US-75 entered Washington County from High Street in nearby Caney Kansas.
+US-75 entered Washington County from High Street in nearby Caney, Kansas.
 As the old Highway 75 came south, it entered the town on Caney Street.
 As it exited south of town, it rejoined the current alignment at Washington County Road N 3975 Rd.
-OK-10 came out of the town of Wann Oklahoma in northern Nowata County Oklahoma, entered the town at Golden Avenue, then came south on Caney Street (old U-75) for 0.3 miles, then continued west on Weldon Avenue.
-There were two 90 degree curves on the town's west side, the first took the highway south for 0.1 miles, the second took the highway back toward the west and had it concurrency with Washington County W. 850 Rd and intersected Washington County N. 3970 Rd, and crossed the Little Caney River, and rejoined the current alignment of OK-10 west of the now Copan Lake into Osage County Oklahoma.
+OK-10 came out of the town of Wann, Oklahoma in northern Nowata County, entered the town at Golden Avenue, then came south on Caney Street (old US-75) for 0.3 miles, then continued west on Weldon Avenue.
+There were two 90-degree curves on the town's west side, the first took the highway south for 0.1 miles, the second took the highway back toward the west and had it run concurrently with Washington County W. 850 Rd and intersect Washington County N. 3970 Rd, crossed the Little Caney River, and rejoined the current alignment of OK-10 west of what is now Copan Lake into Osage County.

-The current alignment on US-75 comes off of McGee Street in Caney Kansas, continues south along the east side of Copan Lake, then continues east of Copan.
-The current alignment of OK-10 in Copan that it has its concurrency with US-75 east of town beginning at Golden Avenue, then continues south for 1.1 miles, then turns to the west, and continues over Copan Dam.
-It continues north, then west into Osage County Oklahoma.
+The current alignment of US-75 comes off of McGee Street in Caney, Kansas, continues south along the east side of Copan Lake, then continues east of Copan.
+The current alignment of OK-10 in Copan has its concurrency with US-75 east of town beginning at Golden Avenue, then continues south for 1.1 miles, then turns to the west, and continues over Copan Dam.
+It continues north, then west into Osage County.